 When Amius deal as principal in bespoke OTC transactions it will be the only execution venue.
 However, when Amius provide execution only services, it will typically use one of the following venues to execute transactions:

 Amius may execute all or part of your order outside of a Regulated Market or MTF.
-However we require your consent to do so and we refer you to our Terms of Business in which we seek this from you.
-In the absence of your express consent, we shall consider your deemed acceptance when you place an order with us.
+However we require your express consent to do so and we refer you to our Terms of Business in which we seek this from you.
+In the absence of your express consent , we are unable to undertake transaction outside a Regulated Market or MTF.

 Amius will take sufficient steps to ensure that its commissions are not structured or charged in such a way so as to discriminate unfairly between execution venues.
 Subject to any specific client instruction, Amius will choose an execution venue where it judges this will give the best outcome for the particular client order.
 Amius also undertake periodic reviews to determine that brokers it uses are able to provide the appropriate level of expertise and experience when executing in that market.